Causes of autism: Epigenetics

-Genomic imprinting may also contribute to ASD.
+Genomic imprinting may also contribute to the development of autism.
 Genomic imprinting is another example of epigenetic regulation of gene expression.
 In this instance, the epigenetic modification(s) causes the offspring to express the maternal copy of a gene or the paternal copy of a gene, but not both.
 The imprinted gene is silenced through epigenetic mechanisms.
-Candidate genes and susceptibility alleles for autism are identified using a combination of techniques, including genome-wide and targeted analyses of allele sharing in sib-pairs, using association studies and transmission disequilibrium testing (TDT) of functional and/or positional candidate genes and examination of novel and recurrent cytogenetic aberrations.
+Candidate genes and susceptibility alleles for autism are identified using a combination of techniques, including genome-wide and targeted analyses of allele sharing in sib-pairs, using association studies and transmission disequilibrium testing (TDT) of functional or positional candidate genes and examination of novel and recurrent cytogenetic aberrations.
 Results from numerous studies have identified several genomic regions known to be subject to imprinting, candidate genes, and gene-environment interactions.
-Particularly, chromosomes 15q and 7q appear to be epigenetic hotspots in contributing to ASD.
-Also, genes on the X chromosome may play an important role, as in Rett Syndrome.
+Particularly, chromosomes 15q and 7q appear to be epigenetic hotspots in contributing to autism.
+Also, genes on the X chromosome may play an important role, as in Rett syndrome.

-An important basis for ASD causation is also the over- or underproduction of brain permanent cells (neurons, oligodendrocytes, and astrocytes) by the neural precursor cells during fetal development.
+An important basis for autism causation is also the over- or underproduction of brain permanent cells (neurons, oligodendrocytes, and astrocytes) by the neural precursor cells during fetal development.

 Prenatal environment

-The risk of autism is associated with several prenatal risk factors, including advanced age in either parent, diabetes, bleeding, and use of psychiatric drugs in the mother during pregnancy.
+The development of autism is associated with several prenatal risk factors, including advanced age in either parent, diabetes, bleeding, and maternal use of antibiotics and psychiatric drugs during pregnancy.
 Autism has been linked to birth defect agents acting during the first eight weeks from conception, though these cases are rare.
-If the mother of the child is dealing with autoimmune conditions or disorders while pregnant, it may affect if the child developed autism.
+If the mother of the child is dealing with autoimmune conditions or disorders while pregnant, it may have an effect on the child's development of autism.
 All of these factors can cause inflammation or impair immune signaling in one way or another.